CalvinRusley/peapod/README.md

 ## Benchmarking on the HOMSTRAD database
 One way to benchmark pairwise aligners is by comparing the alignments they produce to reference pairwise alignments from the HOMSTRAD database (other benchmarks coming soon).
-These are distributed alongside PEAPOD as a nested dictionary of positions objects for easy access.
+These are distributed alongside PEAPOD (see above for instructions) as a nested dictionary of positions objects for ease of use.
 To benchmark a method you've developed on the HOMSTRAD database:

 ``` python
 import torch